 These autumn seasoned Pumpkin Pancakes with Maple Butter are a fall treat that the family will love.
 The fluffy batter paired with a flavorful homemade cinnamon spiced maple butter will make you want to stop and savor every bite.

-Pumpkin Pancakes with Homemade Maple Butter
+Easy Pumpkin Pancakes Recipe with Maple Butter Recipe

 Pumpkin season is far too short, if you ask me.
 Pumpkins are in season and harvested in September and October so, they're most certainly a bonefide fall treat.
 There are just so many yummy ways to incorporate pumpkin into breads, cakes, cookies, pies, pancakes and more it almost seems like we run out of time rather than ideas.
 That said, it would not be unheard of for me to bake pumpkin bread in July.
 That's just how I roll.